 - Add chicken stock and Parmesan rind if using.
 Increase heat and bring to a boil.
 Reduce heat and simmer gently for 15 minutes.

 - Meanwhile, rinse and drain beans.
 Place 1/3 to 1/2 of the beans on a plate or cutting board and mash with a fork.
 After soup has simmered for 15 minutes add the whole and mashed beans and continue simmering for another 15 minutes.

 - Add arugula and chopped basil.
 Simmer 5 more minutes.
 Add more stock if you want to thin it out more.
 Remove from heat and add fresh lemon juice.
 Taste and adjust seasonings, adding more salt and/or pepper as needed.

-- Soup keeps in the refrigerator for 4 days and in the freezer for 6 months.
+- Store in the refrigerator for 4 days and in the freezer for 6 months.